 Immigration Expert for California Criminal Charges

 Attorney Scott Mossman consults with criminal defense counsel to minimize the immigration consequences of criminal charges.
 He has developed expertise in the field by working in it on a weekly basis.
 Scott has served as immigration counsel to a large San Francisco Bay Area criminal defense firm since 2009 and he also works with several other prominent defense lawyers.
-Additionally, he has had success partnering with public defenders, both as a contract consultant for the Napa County Public Defender and where the defendant hires him directly.
+Additionally, he has had success partnering with public defenders.

 Scott Mossman helps immigrant defendants and their defense attorneys by:

 - Reviewing the defendant‘s immigration history and any prior convictions to determine the immigration options and priorities.